 Stan Korista speaks about why he became an engineer working in an architectural firm.
 He speaks about his academic preparation and mentors he had along the way.
 At Skidmore, Owings & Merrill he worked with important designers: Myron Goldsmith, Bruce Graham, Walter Netsch and Adrian Smith on award-winning commissions.
 His projects include the Republic Printing Plant in Columbus, Indiana; the University of Illinois, Chicago campus; Canary Wharf in the Isle of Dogs, London; the Jin Mao Tower in Shanghai, China; Trump Tower in Chicago; and the Burj Dubai in the United Arab Emirates.
 He speaks about the Institute for Architecture and Urbanism; furniture designs; the computer and how it is used; and the Pearl River Tower, a very green building, in Guangzhou, China.
 Stan is fast to acknowledge his challenging and interesting long career at SOM.
-He retired in 2008 but continues to work as a consultant for SOM.

 Jin Mao Tower, Shanghai, China Copyright, SOM; Courtesy, SOM